Read time: 7 to 8 minutes

 Share your employer’s success

-As a reward for your hard work, some employers allow you to invest in your company's stock.
+As a reward for your hard work, some employers allow you to invest in the stock of your company.

 It can be through a stock purchase plan, through stock options, or through your retirement plan.